Amin-MAG/My-Notes/English/Friends Series/Season-01.md

 - I was wondering, Do you think it would be possible If I got 100 dollar advance on my salary?
 - I was just wondering, Do you think there is a possibility you could give me an advance on my tips?
 - Well, I'm off to Carol's.
+- We all chipped in.
+- You owe me 20 bucks.
+- I prefer to keep a safe distance from all this merriment.

 ## Words

 - Boycotting
+- Smirky

 # E10

+## Sentences

+- I snapped.

 ## Words

 - Precious
+- Methodical
+- Spatula

 # E11